adam-ben-rhaiem/adam-ben-rhaiem/README.md

 ## 🌟 About Me

 🔬 **Passion**: Transforming ideas into AI-powered solutions that make a difference.
-📚 **Focus Areas**: Machine Learning, Deep Learning, Natural Language Processing, and Generative AI.
+📚 **Focus Areas**: Machine Learning, Deep Learning and Generative AI.
 💡 **Goal**: To push the boundaries of AI applications and share knowledge to inspire others.

 ---